OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 A set of links MUST be represented as a single JSON array.
 This array MUST contain one item per link.

 Each link item MUST be represented as a single JSON object.
 This object MUST contain a single name/value pair.
 The name MUST be `uri`.
-The value MUST be a URI for the related Entity.
+The value MUST be a URI for the related entity.

 There are additional considerations for representing a set of links in a response.
 See [Representing a Set of Links in a Response](#representingasetoflinksinaresponse) for details.